rmcclay/Classifier/README.md

 # ClassifierApp

-This project uses node.js as the back end.
+This project uses node.js on the back end and Angular on the front end.

+It requires express.js and multer libraries.

 To run this, enter "node server" on the command line in the root of the app.

 The first input takes in a comman delineated list of keywords.
 You do not need to put quotes around words, just the words themselves.